Quick guide to using ARCH

 • Finished: The date and time at which the dataset was most recently created successfully.

-• Files: The number of total files in the dataset.
+• Files: The number of total files in the dataset output.

 Creating ARCH datasets